plasticmacaroni/bg3-missables/checklist.md

 - Save the moon Cleric from the ambush at the Inn
 - After helping the sleeping fist, send Halsin
   - Protect the portal
+  - Visit camp to find out more about the boy, post-attack
+- Give Dammon what he needs to help Karlach, two times
 # Moonrise Towers
 - Get some more tadpoles
   - Convince the guard on the docks to let you investigate the shipping crates